vertikasingh123/paper-rag/README.md

 The cache key is a hash of the PDF bytes *and* the config, so changing chunk size rebuilds the index instead of silently serving stale chunks.

-## Known limitations

-- **Scanned PDFs don't work.** There's no text layer to extract; run OCR first.
-- **Dehyphenation is a heuristic.** `held-\nout` becomes `heldout`.
-Harmless for retrieval, occasionally visible in a quoted excerpt.
-- **Tables and figures are extracted as loose text**, so questions about a specific cell in a table are unreliable.
-- **One paper at a time.** Cross-paper questions need a document ID in the metadata and a per-document filter at search time.

 ## Ideas worth the next few hours